JamesIves/github-pages-deploy-action/README.md

 import run, { init, deploy, generateBranch, actionInterface } from "github-pages-deploy-action";
 ```

-Calling the functions directly will require you to pass in an object containing the variables found in the configuration section.
+Calling the functions directly will require you to pass in an object containing the variables found in the configuration section, you'll also need to provide a `workspace` with a path to your project.
 Required secrets must be stored as an environment variable.

 ```javascript
 import run from "github-pages-deploy-action";